 NOTE: If you haven’t set up any alerts before, you’ll notice a few that are there by default.
 These are just a few alerts that we have found useful for our users.
 You are able to delete or modify these to suit your needs.

-Creating a new alert
+Creating a New Alert

 From here, you’ll see a new screen where you can input your alert criteria.
-On the left of the screen, you’ll see a summary of the alert you are about to create (or are updating if the alert rule already exists).
+On the right of the screen, you’ll see a summary of the alert you are about to create (or are updating if the alert rule already exists).

 Firstly, in the Name text box, we will name our alert.